BubbleCoding/GSE/Advanced Topics in Computer Graphics/Gaussian RNG/README.md

 https://processing.org/examples/button.html<br/>

 Personal review of this assignment<br/>
 This was quite the easy task.
-I actually think I have created this before during my first year of my bachelors.
+I actually think I have created this before during my first year of my bachelors. it took me about an hour maybe 2.

 What did I learn during this assignment<br/>
-Since I already used Gaussian distribution before in coding there wasnt a lot of new discoveries for me, however one thing I did appreaciate in the way I coded this was that making everything a class/object really keep your code clean.
+Since I already used Gaussian distribution before in coding there wasn't a lot of new discoveries for me.
+I did appreaciate that I made everything a class/object.
+That way the code is rather clean and easy to read.